Outreach and Education Program Development

 Technical Project Manager.
 Geoff has over 30 years’ experience in natural resource management including hands-on field experience in over 200 projects in Grand County, mostly related to water.
 Projects range from planning, permitting, and construction oversight for utility projects, including water crossings and municipal water intakes, also docks and boathouses, trails and ski runs, and facilitating property transfers and conservation of land and water resources.
 He is particularly interested in restoring balance between streams and riparian ecosystems, including irrigated hay fields, with fish-friendly diversions and agriculture-friendly bank stabilization.
 With broad experience in hydrogeology, forestry, and the nuts and bolts of exercising Colorado Water Rights, he’s advising the UCRWG team on resource assessment and the feasibility of watershed projects including permitting and funding.

-Tiffany Gatesman is the Vice President of UCRWG and an environmental scientist with an M.S. in Environmental Chemistry from the University of Alaska Fairbanks and a B.S. in Water and Soil Resource Management from the University of Wisconsin Stevens Point.
+Tiffany Gatesman is an environmental scientist with an M.S. in Environmental Chemistry from the University of Alaska Fairbanks and a B.S. in Water and Soil Resource Management from the University of Wisconsin Stevens Point.
 She has spent her professional years working for the USFS, USFWS, USACE, county governments, and secondary science education.
 Gatesman’s work concentrates on hydrogeochemistry and water resource management that includes research projects conducted in Wisconsin, Alaska, and Guatemala.
 Tiffany’s passions for the environment lead her to become involved with Grand County’s water resource issues.
 With her teaching, scientific, and agriculture background, Gatesman seeks to further the development of the environmental and agricultural education in Grand County.
-She sits on the Board for the Upper Colorado River Watershed Group and is the current President.
 Gatesman originally moved to Grand County to take photographs for the rafting companies.
 After moving away to earn her graduate degree in Alaska, Gatesman, her husband, and two Alaskan sled dogs moved back to Grand County for the love of the abundant recreation in the county such as skiing, biking, hiking, boating, rock climbing, and horseback riding.

 After a career as a music teacher, Ryan earned his Masters degree in Watershed Science from Utah State University in 2014.
 He has used that knowledge in Grand County as a GIS specialist, Director of GCWIN, and in partnerships with UCRWG, Grand Environmental Services, and Gatesman Environmental.
 He is currently the Trails Manager for the Grand Lake Metropolitan Recreation District.
 He is fueled by his passion for the outdoors.
 He enjoys hiking, camping, mountain biking, fly fishing, rock climbing, and snowboarding with his family.